Horizon-LEAD/irtx-jsprit/README.md

 Finally, a list of operators is given.
 Each operator follows exactly the configuration scheme as presented above.
 One could, hence, manually build a complete scenario by copy-pasting the operator information directly into the scenario file.
-To ease the process, a command line-based is provided with the model (see below).
+To ease the process, a command line-based utility is provided alongside the model (see below).

-For the Lyon living lab, a scenario template is provided in the LEAD repository as `/irtx-jsprit/scenario_lyon/template.json`.

 #### Configuration